Learn Ketamine Withdrawal: What to E...

 Why Withdrawal Happens

 Your brain has a delicate chemical balance.
-Ketamine affects special receptors8 that control how you think, feel, and how your body works.
-With ongoing use, these receptors become less responsive, and your brain produces different levels of natural chemicals to maintain equilibrium.
+Ketamine affects special receptors that control how you think, feel, and how your body works.8 With ongoing use, these receptors become less responsive, and your brain produces different levels of natural chemicals to maintain equilibrium.
 When you suddenly remove ketamine from this equation, things get out of balance until your brain can rebuild its natural systems.
 This adjustment period is what we call withdrawal.

 Can ketamine become addictive?